kris-2211/Design-Patterns/README.md

 - **Applicability:**
   - When an object's behavior depends on its state and must change at runtime.
   - When operations involve large, multipart conditional statements based on state.
+- **Example**
+  State: A TCPConnection object can be in different states (e.g., Established, Listening, Closed), and its behaviour changes based on its current state.
+The TCPConnection object maintains a TCPState object representing its current state and delegates state-specific requests to this object.

 # Strategy (Policy)